Flight Data Providers

 Transit Chaser combines real-time or near-real-time aircraft data with Sun, Moon, location, and geometry calculations to estimate possible photographic opportunities.
 These may include aircraft crossing the Sun or Moon, aircraft passing near each other from the observer’s viewpoint, high-altitude contrail opportunities, and selected aircraft-watch modes.

-The app may use different data sources depending on the selected mode, provider availability, user settings, provider limits, and technical fallback behaviour.
-Some requests may be made directly from the user’s browser, while others may pass through Transit Chaser backend routes or third-party services where required.
+The app may use different data sources depending on the selected mode, provider availability, user settings, provider limits, and technical configuration.
+Live aircraft position requests are routed through Transit Chaser backend routes where practical, so request volume can be controlled and providers are not hit directly by every visitor browser.

 Data providers can change their terms, data formats, rate limits, access rules, pricing, or availability at any time.
 If a provider changes or blocks access, Transit Chaser may partially or completely stop working until the app is updated.